-Although not required, Mini Grant applicants are encouraged to provide project Match (Cash and/or Inkind).
+Match (Cash and/or In-kind) in any amount is required of Mini-Grants.
+Match equivalent to at least 20% of the requested grant amount is encouraged.
 Match contributions, whether provided by the applying organization or a project Partner, must be documented on the Detailed Budget sheet (see Application Requirements, page 12) and substantiated by a Letter of Commitment (see Application Requirements, page 13).

 Note: Ineligible expenses (see page 10) and other state agency money, services or materials may not be designated as Match.
-Although People costs exceeding 35% of the total grant funds requested are considered ineligible grant expenses, People costs in any amount may be used as Match.
+Although People costs exceeding 50% of the total grant funds requested are considered ineligible grant expenses, People costs in any amount may be used as Match.